glaciation-heu/IceStream/data_sanitization_service/README.md

 quasi-identifiers (if any); and the list of information loss metrics to compute.

-We also provide parameters to configure the process of distributing the dataset among the worker nodes.
-Specifically, we provide a way to declare the fraction of the dataset to be considered in this initial stage, the number of partitions, the fragmentation strategy, and its parallelization and repartitioning scheme.
+The anonymization and obfuscation process leverages the availability of a distributed architecture of workers.
+The service enables the configuration of data distribution and processing, through several parameters.
+In particular, parameters include the specification of the fraction of the original dataset to be considered in this initial stage, the number of partitions, the fragmentation strategy, and its parallelization and repartitioning scheme.

 Here a complete list of the parameters available: